Dual Enrollment

 • Opportunity for students to become acquainted with college-level work

-• Unlike AP courses which require a certain score on an examination at the end of the course, DE classes with passing grades earn high school and college credits*
+• Unlike AP courses, which require a specific score on an examination at the end of the course, DE classes with passing grades earn high school and college credits*

 • Cost savings – DE students taking two to three college courses each semester during their junior and senior years graduate from high school with 24-30 college credits